microsoft/WindowsAppSDK/docs/EngineeringSystem/WinAppSDK-Maestro.md

 ## Steps to onboard new repository to WindowsAppSDK Maestro
 Initial onboarding requirements
+These can be done in any particular order.

+** Basic requirements **
+Add (or copy) the Versions.props and Version.Details.xml files to your eng\ folder.

+Get access to ProjectReunionInternal feed and any other feeds that the repository restores NuGet packages from.
+ProjectReunionInternal feed is the main feed that WindowsAppSDK repositories uses to restore packages from.

+** Eng/Common Onboarding **
+Copy the contents of eng\common from ProjectReunionInternal to the root of the repository keeping the same folder paths.
+This folder contains reunion's template that publishes the build to Maestro: Maestro-PublishBuildToMaestro.yml

+To get automatic updates to eng/common
 Add global.json to root level directory with the following contents.
 ```
 {